A National Parks Camping Guide

-The spectacular mountain views in the Great Smoky Mountains National Park draws campers to visit North Carolina time and time again.
+The spectacular mountain views in the Great Smoky Mountains National Park draw campers to visit North Carolina time and time again.
 The park is home to a number of backcountry camping opportunities, ten developed campgrounds, and a number of group campsites.
 Special facilities are available for campers who are traveling with horses.
 Reservations for campsites start at about $18.
 Additionally, there are wood regulations that you'll need to check out before camping.

 Appreciate the canyons of the Zion National Park in Utah by staying in the three available campgrounds.
 While the South and Watchman Campgrounds are located within the Zion Canyon, the Lava Point Campground is about an hour away from the canyon.
 You must only camp within permitted sites, and RV sites are available.
 Getting a campsite starts at $20 a night.
 But there are some discounts available.

 When it comes to camping in the Yellowstone National Park, you are covered with over 2,000 campsites available through 12 different campgrounds.
 Both tent and RV campsites are available.
 Depending on the location, the starting prices for campsites can range from $20 to $32 per night.
 There are also showers, dump stations, flushing toilets, and full hookups.
 You can find backcountry campsites to truly enjoy the nature of Yellowstone Park.